Enjoy sex like you used to

 • Regular or extreme heavy lifting

-Women are more likely to develop pelvic health issues than men, since pregnancy and childbirth can be risk factors for pelvic floor disorders.
+Women are more likely to develop pelvic health issues than men because pregnancy and childbirth can be risk factors for pelvic floor disorders.
 In fact, women who give birth at least once have about a 50 percent chance of developing pelvic floor dysfunction.

 So, how is pelvic floor dysfunction diagnosed?

-Generally, you can make an appointment with a healthcare professional, like your regular primary care provider.
+Generally, you can make an appointment with a healthcare professional, like your regular primary care provider or a urologist.

 They might use: